anastasiiakim/image-filtering/README.md

 * *sierpinski.ipynb* notebook shows how to draw periodic Sierpinski space-filling curve with different orders.
 * *hilbert.ipynb* notebook shows how to draw Hilbert space-filling curve with different orders.
 * *sierpinski.ipynb* notebook shows how to draw periodic Sierpinski space-filling curve with different orders.

-* *fourier.ipynb* notebook shows how to apply Fourier transform on the image.
+* *cifar10_conv1d.ipynb* notebook contains full explanation how we use the Cifar-10 dataset to train 1D CNNs after mapping 2D data to one-dimensional signal obtained by passing an input picture with space-filling curves.
-* *classification_cats_vs_noncats.ipynb* notebook contains full explanation how we use the 'cats vs non-cats' dataset to train a binary classifier after applying Fourier transform of the one-dimensional signal obtained by passing an input picture along the periodic Sierpinski space-filling curve.
+* *fourier.ipynb* notebook shows how to apply Fourier transform to reduce noise of the image.
+This notebook for future use.